What does meditation mean? In this post, I would like to speak about the meaning of meditation, and offer a definition for meditation.

 This practice is suitable for everyone, young and old, no matter where they live and what they do.

-You can live in bustling city or in a quiet village.
-You do not have to belong to certain religion and you do not need to live in an ashram.
+You can live in a bustling city or a quiet village.
+You do not have to belong to a certain religion, and you do not need to live in an ashram.

-This concept is utterly wrong and shows ignorance of what this practice really is.
+This concept is utterly wrong and shows ignorance of this practice.

-To meditate and to contemplate, you need dedication, motivation and some mental effort.
+To meditate and contemplate, you need dedication, motivation, and some mental effort.

-Meditating is a most useful and rewarding activity.
+Meditating is a most valuable and rewarding activity.
 It sharpens your mind, expands the mind, and makes you more efficient and energetic.

-Regular practice creates a state of inner peace and happiness, and remove stress, worries and restless thinking.
+Regular practice creates a state of inner peace and happiness, and removes stress, worries, and restless thinking.

-You don’t need to be a monk or a hermit, live in seclusion or in an ashram, in order to meditate.
-You can continue living your usual life, have a job, a husband or wife and kids, and still meditate every day.
+You don’t need to be a monk or hermit, live in seclusion or an ashram, to meditate.
+You can continue living your usual life, have a job, a husband or wife, and kids, and still meditate every day.

 During meditation, the mind often wanders away, and the meditator has to be constantly vigilant, bringing the attention back, over and again.
-This of course, involves some effort in the beginning, but as you gain proficiency, less effort will be necessary.
+This, of course, involves some effort initially, but as you gain proficiency, less effort will be necessary.

 Do you wish to free your mind from endless thinking?